 The corporate holiday party invitation

 There’s no better way to end the year than with a company-wide holiday party.
 There are so many ways to make corporate holiday party invitations extra festive, so don’t be afraid to have fun with your wording.
-Some of our favorites sayings are Let it Snow, Oh What Fun!, Holly Jolly, Warm Company & Hot Drinks, or Celebrate the Season.
+Some of our favorite sayings are Let it Snow, Oh What Fun!, Holly Jolly, Warm Company & Hot Drinks, or Celebrate the Season.
 Sticking to a winter theme is your best bet.

 Because the holiday party is typically the biggest event of the year, employees will want to know if they can bring their families or significant others.
 Make sure to note if the party is kid-friendly or if you’re allowing everyone to bring a plus one.
 While still keeping the wording brief, give guests a sense of what to expect at the event.
 Is there a White Elephant or Secret Santa exchange that means they need to bring a gift?
 Will there be a seated dinner or light appetizers?
 A quick sentence should do the trick.